Deepstatsanalysis/Maze-RL/README.md

 # Maze-RL
-A custom maze environment given to a reinforcement learnin model to find optimal paths.
+A custom maze environment given to a reinforcement learning model to find optimal paths.